-On January 10th, with a webinar and three action briefs, Youth ALIVE!, a nationally recognized violence prevention and youth leadership agency, will release its Screening and Tool for the Awareness and Relief of Trauma (START), an intervention designed to help young people identify trauma symptoms and provide them with tools they can use to mitigate those symptoms.
+On January 10th, with a webinar and three action briefs, Youth ALIVE!, a nationally recognized violence prevention and youth leadership agency, released its Screening and Tool for the Awareness and Relief of Trauma (START), an intervention designed to help young people identify trauma symptoms and provide them with tools they can use to mitigate those symptoms.
 The tool was developed in tandem with young men of color, including gunshot survivors, who provided insight on how they experience trauma and its aftermath, the language they use to describe it, and how various interventions helped them heal.

 - Healing in Color Action Brief #1: There is No “Post”: How Trauma and Violence Affect the Lives of Young Males of Color

 - Healing in Color Action Brief #2: ‘Ain’t nobody gonna come back because you didn’t do nothin’ while I was there’: Making your Organization Responsive to BMoC

 - Healing in Color Action brief #3: Screening & Tool for Awareness & Relief of Trauma (START): A practical application of Trauma-Informed Care

 Over the last five years, Youth ALIVE! and Drexel University’s Center for Nonviolence and Social Justice, in partnership with The California Endowment, have conducted focus groups and interviews, and piloted the tools that led to START’s creation.
 On January 10, they released three action briefs that illustrate how violence and trauma impact the lives of young men of color, ways people and programs can be more responsive to young men of color, and how to get started using START.

 Over 300 young people have already used START, with the follow-up population displaying a marked decrease in trauma symptoms.